Discover Helsinki

 Weather

-Check the weather forecast and dress accordingly (During winter temperatures can get low).
+Check the weather forecast and dress accordingly (during May temperatures average 10-15°C).